Mackinac Bridge Walk Labor Day

 Mackinac lighthouses

-The 2023 Mackinac Bridge Walk is on.
-At this time no changes have been announced to the walk for 2023.
-This page will be updated if changes are announced.
-For the present time, this is the best information of what to expect this year.
+This page will be updated when or if other changes are announced.
+At the present time, this is the best information of what to expect this year.

 People may begin to walk anytime between 7 AM and 11:30 AM, and walk as much of the bridge as they are able to do before the bridge reopens to traffic at noon.